5 Things You Shouldn’t Say to an Insurance Adjuster

 You are under no legal obligation to agree to give a recorded statement to a claims adjuster.
 Most will ask you to do so in the hopes that you will agree.
 It is within your rights, however, to politely refuse.
 Under no circumstances can a claims adjuster require you to give a recorded statement.

 Saying no is wise because it protects you from the adjuster using this statement against you in the future.
 Many will try to catch you changing your story later.
-Even a minute difference could cast a shadow of doubt as to your credibility.
+Even a minute difference could cast a shadow of a doubt as to your credibility.
 For this reason, decline giving a recorded statement.

 5. Accepting the First Settlement Offer

 Finally, do not say yes to your first settlement offer.
 Even if the insurance adjuster says it is the last or final offer, do not accept until you have spoken to a personal injury attorney.
 First offers are usually much lower than the true value of the claim.
-Most insurance companies hope the victim will not realize this, and accept before they can get a second opinion.
+Most insurance companies hope the victim will not realize this and accept it before they can get a second opinion.

 Do not make this mistake.
 Contact a Las Vegas auto accident attorney right away after a serious car accident.
 A lawyer will work for you, not for an insurance company.
 Your attorney can communicate with a claims adjuster on your behalf so you do not make any harmful mistakes.
 You can also our office at (702) 748-7777.

 “I was hesitant about getting a lawyer for many reasons, however, the entire staff at Cogburn reassured me that everything would be okay.
 They were always very attentive and provided detailed answers to any questions I had.
 I would like to thank the entire staff for all of your hard work, making sure that my daughters and I were compensated for the car accident, and making sure we received all the necessary treatment.
 You were awesome.
 If you need an attorney that won’t look at you as just another case, that’ll return your calls/emails I definitely recommend this team.”